Arthur, King of Time and Space Arthur, King of Time and Space

 Secondary arcs to date include but are not limited to the western arc, the movie parody arc, the MASH arc and the superhero arc.
 In the Lord of the Rings movie parody several characters were of course physically modified according to the movies' fantasy races' characteristics.
 In the Star Wars parody Guenevere and Morgan were combined into one character for the Princess Leia role.
 In the MASH arc Morgan and Nimue are male.
 Arcs and parodies yet to come will no doubt contain similar character manipulation.

 To aid in identification across the arcs, characters' clothing is color-coded (except in the MASH arc where of course everyone mostly wears fatigues).
-Arthur is always in yellow or in the olive-drab that's what you get when you try to tint yellow.
+Arthur wears yellow or the olive-drab that's what you get when you try to tint yellow.
 Guenevere's in shades of blue, Lancelot red - thus the three primary characters of the legends wear the primary colors from the color wheel.
 Secondary colors go to Merlin (orange), Morgan (green), and Nimue (purple).
-Supporting characters wear variants of their closest association's color - Gawaine in a yellow-green because he's Morgan's and Arthur's nephew, Morgause in a dark green because she's Morgan's sister but more Arthur's enemy than she, Agravaine in (most recently) Morgause-green because s/he's more Arthur's enemy than Gawaine, Tristram's bandmates in pink and red, etc. The combination Guenevere/Morgan character in the Star Wars parody wears blue-green.
+Supporting characters wear variants of their closest association's color - Gawaine in a yellow-green because he's Morgan's and Arthur's nephew, Morgause in a dark green because she's Morgan's sister but more Arthur's enemy than she, Agravaine in (most recently) dark green because s/he's more Arthur's enemy than Gawaine, Tristram's bandmates in pink and red, etc. The combination Guenevere/Morgan character in the Star Wars parody wears blue-green.
 (For more on the reasoning behind the color-coding of the six leads see the newspost of this page.)

 When Arthur, King of Time and Space pages are red instead of green, that means the day's cartoon is set sometime in the future of the cartoon's regular, current time.
 When Arthur, King of Time and Space pages are blue instead of green, that means the day's cartoon is set sometime in the past of the cartoons' regular, current time.
 Note that this displacement in time hasn't anything to do with the timeshifting between story arcs.
 It's relative to Arthur's time-hopping history, not absolute to time itself.
 There could be a red-paged fairy tale arc cartoon that's set during the Renaissance or a blue-paged contemporary arc cartoon that's set in 1976.
+(Black pages are Arthur, King of Time and Space v2.0 - see the :working sabbatical" question below or the AKOTAS-2 FAQ.)

 Retroactively, perhaps it's a separate arc when the characters step out of the frames and speak out as fictional characters, the frameless arc, but I don't track it separately in my notes.
 I do track separately the filler arc, comprised of the cartoons uploaded on days when I've been unable to draw a cartoon.
-Fillers are pulled from a reserve of cartoons created expressly for the purpose (unless the reserve is emtpy).
+Fillers are pulled from a reserve of cartoons created expressly for the purpose (unless the reserve is empty).
 The only format of the filler arc is that it has no format.
 Salutes to other webcomics were once usual.

 Note this isn't a continuity strip at heart, it's gag-a-day humor.
 There is a story being told here, but less as an epic than a biography, or a blog; working less from a plot outline than from a calendar of landmark events.
 Borrowing vocabulary from Stephen King, Arthur, King of Time and Space is for the legends' breadcrumbs.
 If you're looking for more of the legends' meat than this (actually, even if you aren't), I recommend the Arthurian works listed in the influences paragraph below.